and1hof/and1hof.github.io/_posts/2017-3-21-getting-started-with-BEM.md

 1. **Post**: a single forum post
 2. **Title**: the title of a forum post
 3. **Reply Button**: A button to reply to a forum post
-4. **Disabled Reply Button** for when you are not able to reply to a forum post
+4. **Disabled Reply Button**: for when you are not able to reply to a forum post

 In HTML/HBS and BEM we can represent this component like this: